Why sitting ruins our health - and how 22 minutes of exercise could help

 Invest in a standing desk

 Some people use standing desks, which can help you burn calories and improve your posture.
-However, regular activity - like exercising - offers better benefits than replacing prolonged sitting with prolonged standing.
+However, regular activity - such as exercising - offers better benefits than replacing prolonged sitting with prolonged standing.

 Have walking meetings